astroDimitrios/git-working-practices/index.md

 This is a follow up course from the
 [Version Control with Git](https://www.astropython.com/git-novice/) lesson.
-Please ensure you have worked through the beginner material prior to starting this course.
+Please ensure you are comfortable with the beginner material prior to starting this course.

 ::::::::::::::::::::::::::::::::::::::::::::::::::